metaleap/gerbil-lsp/lsp/notes.md

 Results' source file paths _can_ include files outside the currently opened workspace / "root folders", technically:
 - so for `'def`, _should_ include any find(s) in `std/*`, `gerbil/*` etc (paths located presumably usually somewhere in `/opt/gerbil/src`)
-- whereas for `'refs`, even if the def-referred-to-at-position is in `std/*`, `gerbil/*` etc., we'll only want such refs to it that are located in the currently opened workspace / "root folders" (to not also have to stare at 100s of refs from `std/*`, `gerbil/*` etc.)
+- not so for `'refs`: even if the def-referred-to-at-position is in `std/*`, `gerbil/*` etc., we'll only want such refs to it as are located in the currently-opened workspace / "root folders" (so as to not also have to stare at a listing of 100s of refs from inside `std/*`, `gerbil/*` etc.)

 ## _`occurrences`_